Why does egg quality plays such a key role in IVF success?

 With that being said, it's a lot easier said than done, and we realize that the "science" behind of egg and embryo quality may at times be a bit tricky to understand.
 That's why we've laid out a handful of common FAQ's to ensure you are knowledgeable and confident in the what we do "behind the scenes" in our laboratory.

 Very.
-The ability to consistently develop high-quality eggs goes hand in hand with an experienced embryology laboratory and the technologies they use.
+The ability to consistently develop high-quality eggs goes hand in hand with an experienced embryology laboratory and the technologies used.
 With over 30 years of experience and more than 20 embryologists, scientists and technicians behind the scenes, our laboratory utilizes innovative technologies and techniques that optimizes fertility success.

 Boston IVF is one of the few centers in the country to possess an Embryoscope™, a groundbreaking, time-lapse incubator with a built-in camera that takes continuous snapshots of an embryo as it grows.
 Additionally, our new Minc™ incubators are the number one reason our embryos achieve maximum growth potential.